This year (2023)

 There is no time.
 The launch decision will be decided automatically by

-survive this madness?
+we survive this madness?

 Breath, by